HideInKyu/Auto_Download_Organizer/README.md

-Here's a more detailed and structured `README.md` for your Auto Download Organizer project:

----

 # Auto Download Organizer

 Auto Download Organizer is a Python utility that automatically categorizes and organizes files from your `Downloads` folder into appropriate sub-folders based on their file types.
 It features duplicate file handling, dynamic folder creation, and a countdown timer to allow immediate access to downloaded files before organization.